BEHIND THE BRUSH

 ARTIST PROFILE: LUCY DICKENS

-Before the transition into full time artist, she worked as a successful fashion stylist for Condé Naste, then becoming a freelance illustrator, working for publications including The Financial Times, The Daily Telegraph, The Daily Mail, Vogue, Brides, Harpers and Queen and Tatler.
+Before the transition into a full-time artist, she worked as a successful fashion stylist for Condé Naste, then became a freelance illustrator, working for publications including The Financial Times, The Daily Telegraph, The Daily Mail, Vogue, Brides, Harpers and Queen and Tatler.
 She began to paint while writing and illustrating a series of children’s books, which were successfully published in London and New York.

 The Artist on their Art

 Ms. Dickens on her painting style.
 “My technique as a painter involves layering and weaving many colours to bring life into my figures and spaces.
 I want to feel the air and see movement in my paintings and I avoid solid blocks of colour.
 I work in oils using rough canvasses, which helps to create the diffused, airy quality that I strive to achieve.” www.lucydickens.com

 LUCY DICKENS WORKS ARE AVAILABLE IN THE FOLLOWING GALLERIES:

 Cricket Fine Art at ‘Thirteen Langton Street, London

 2016 (27th April – Mid May) The Osborne Studio Gallery, London